ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * consensus at IETF 118 was to use the hub accepted timestamp for protocol actions like sorting
 * Updated author's address

+## Changes between draft-ietf-mimi-content-02 and draft-ietf-mimi-content-03

+* added hash of content to external content
+* replaced abstract syntax with concrete TLS Presentation Language and CBOR syntaxes